nelson-caberto/pickPath/README.md

   * Bin Segment - Number of Bin Segments
   * Bin Count - Number of Bins per Segment
   * Direction - the arrows define the direction of Aisle traversal
+2. Generate the Layout
-2. Select the Order for traversing the Aisle's/Bin's by clicking on the X to give a order number
+3. Select the Order for traversing the Aisle's/Bin's by clicking on the X to give a order number
-3. Download the CSV
+4. Download the CSV